Thank you! Your submission has been received!

 Why is multi-objective optimization important for UAV path planning?

-Can quantum-inspired optimization handle real-time UAV path planning?
+Can quantum-inspired methods improve UAV path planning?

 Discover how QIEO works on complex optimization